dorel14/3CX-Cdr-Server/README.md

 - **Visualization with Grafana**: Creation of Grafana dashboards to visualize and analyze call data interactively.
 - **Event Management**: Manage events with recurrence rules, impact levels, and associations with extensions and queues.
 - **WebSocket Integration**: Real-time updates using WebSocket for event management.

+## Important Notice

+**This new version introduces significant changes.
+It is crucial to back up your data before updating.**

 ## Technologies Used